cerebral21/Titaninc-/README.md

 # Titaninc-
-binary classification using catboost here i'll be describing what i did in this project
+binary classification using catboost.
+Here I'll soon be describing what i did in this project